 mod_06_18 Clarification of Marginal Energy Action Price Calculation Including Scenario when All Actions Are Flagged

 Proposer delivered a presentation summarising the requirement for this proposal.
 Proposer advised that the intention of this proposal was to define what should occur in these situations.
 Questions were raised as to whether the system was able to perform this.
-It was explained that it was a sensible approach to fully define these areas and small gaps in the algebra were being identified and was in line with the system design.
+It was explained that it was a sensible approach to fully define these areas and small gaps in the algebra were being identified and addressed and that this modification was in line with the system design.
+Discussion around the plain English explanation of the flagging and tagging process to incorporate this modification also.
+Proposer advised they will be updating their Flagging and Tagging explanatory document post go-live and bear these issues in mind.

 Committee were in agreement to vote on this proposal.